sgmurphy/wordpress-plugins/intelly-related-posts/readme.txt

 Absolutely Not!
 Inline Related Posts is built with lightweight code so you wonâ€™t notice any difference in speed using it.

+= What Are the Shortcode options? =
+1. [irp] -- use this to place a box where ever you want.
+2. [irp posts="183,179,191,195"] -- this will display a box with a link to random post from the posts lists.
+3. [irp cats="3"] -- target only posts from the selected category(s) (use a comma separated list to add more categories)
+4. [irp tags="18"] -- target only posts with the selected tag(s) (use a comma separated list for more than one tag)

 == Screenshots ==

 1. Some example of famous websites with "Related post box"